-West Linn's drinking water is drawn from the Lower Clackamas River.
-The Clackamas River flows west from its headwaters on Ollalie Butte, south of Mount Hood, for nearly 83 miles until it joins the Willamette River near Oregon City.
+West Linn's drinking water is drawn from the lower Clackamas River.
+The Clackamas River flows west from its headwaters on Olallie Butte, south of Mount Hood, for nearly 83 miles until it joins the Willamette River near Oregon City.
 The Clackamas River watershed covers almost 1,000 square miles, most of it located within Clackamas County.
 The South Fork Water Board (SFWB) treats our water at its facility in the Park Place area of Oregon City.
-SFWB is jointly owned by the Cities of West Linn and Oregon City.
+SFWB is jointly owned by the City of West Linn and the City of Oregon City.
 West Linn also has an emergency-only water main connection with Lake Oswego.